-In May 2020, the Bluetooth Special Interest Group (SIG) and DiiA (Digital Illumination Interface Alliance) announced they are working together with one of the goals being to specify a standardized interface that allows D4i intelligent luminaires to be provisioned, monitored, and controlled on a Bluetooth® mesh lighting control network.
+In May 2020, the Bluetooth Special Interest Group (SIG) and DiiA (Digital Illumination Interface Alliance) announced they are working together with one of the goals being to specify a standardized interface that allows D4i intelligent luminaires to be provisioned, monitored, and controlled on a Bluetooth® Mesh lighting control network.

 This coordinated standardization across both organizations is going to lead the lighting industry to a fully interoperable, plug-and-play, field-upgradeable, and future-proof IoT lighting system.